Abhinavpreet-Singh/Enum_Hack-n-win/README.md

 - **API timeouts** and resource exhaustion
 - **CORS errors** and security misconfiguration

-Traditional learning platforms show the bug and solution side-by-side. **ENUM360 does something different**: it places you in a real browser-like sandbox environment where you can see the broken app in action, then fix it and watch it come back to life in real-time.
+Traditional learning platforms show the bug and solution side-by-side. **ENUM does something different**: it places you in a real browser-like sandbox environment where you can see the broken app in action, then fix it and watch it come back to life in real-time.

 ## ✨ Key Features